arkorty/Neolite/README.md

 # About

 Neolite is a fast and lightweight configuration of Neovim.
+For the uninitiated, Neovim is a terminal based text editor which can be extended using a scripting language like [Lua](https://www.lua.org/about.html).
+Neovim out-of-the-box doesn't come with a lot of features, but it is highly extensible.
+It also comes with built-in LSP support and has been in use forever, unlike some other editors ([Atom](<https://en.wikipedia.org/wiki/Atom_(text_editor)>)).
+So when you use it, you can be sure that it will be supported for a long time.

-# Depedencies
+# Dependencies

 - [cURL](https://github.com/curl/curl)
 - [Git](https://github.com/git/git)
 - [Neovim](https://github.com/neovim/neovim)

-# Optional
+# Optional Dependencies

 - [npm](https://github.com/npm/cli)
 - [Lazygit](https://github.com/jesseduffield/lazygit)

 # Quick Start

+Once you have all the dependencies sorted, run the command below and we'll take care of the rest.

 ```
 curl -sLf https://raw.githubusercontent.com/arkorty/neolite/master/install.sh | bash